Fern Shubert

+Life and career

-Before it folded, she wrote a column in the County Edge, a weekly publication in Union County, and still weighs in on local political issues including a fight against a half-cent prepared food and beverage tax that would have helped build a civic center in Monroe.
+Before it folded, she wrote a column for The County Edge, a weekly publication in Union County, and she has continued to comment on local political issues, including opposition to a proposed half-cent prepared food and beverage tax intended to help fund a civic center in Monroe.

 Shubert was one of the candidates for the Republican gubernatorial nomination to challenge Governor Mike Easley in the 2004 election.
 The sole woman in a field of six contenders for the GOP nomination, Shubert campaigned as an outsider to the party establishment, but placed fifth in the primary, gathering only 4% of votes cast.

 Shubert ran to return to her old Senate seat in 2010.
 She lost the Republican primary on May 4 to Tommy Tucker.
 In 2012, Shubert filed to run for North Carolina State Auditor.

 On March 11, 2019, Shubert filed to run in the Republican primary to select a candidate for the 9th Congressional district 2019 special election, ordered by the North Carolina State Board of Elections after the Board declined to certify the race's November 6, 2018 outcome due to allegations of election fraud.